 To Conclude my Courses for Food Photographers & Bloggers

 I want to finish off by saying that to be successful in this career, you don’t need to have completed these courses.
 Of course you don’t.
 You can get there without having done any of them.
-I know many a food photographer and blogger who are top of their game and highly inspirational.
+I know many a food photographer and blogger who are top of their game and highly inspirational who haven’t done any.

 I for one though decided on a complete career change at 40.
 There I told you my age, well that was last year (!), and the reason I’m telling you this is because I didn’t want to spend five years growing my skills with the hope of one day earning enough money to call it a career.
 I wanted to fast track that process through desire and need.
 Relying on industry experts has allowed me to fast track that progress and create this career A LOT quicker than if I’d done it by myself.
 My learning continues everyday, there is more room for growth and definitely more courses to take!